-International Development Internship in Mexico
+A typical day at my International Development placement in Mexico

 Our projects work towards clear long-term goals, with specific annual objectives.
 Every volunteer and intern we send to these projects helps us work towards these goals, no matter how long they spend on our projects.